ahmedshuhel/resume/resume.md

 - Developed NewsCred for Sales, an ABCM system, that helps the Sales Department engage with Leads and Opportunities via content.
 - Developed an internal tool for tracking original content budgets, improving the productivity of the Editorial team by more than 70%
 - Developed tools to measure Content Marketing maturity of customers, improving efficiency in deployment and program adoption.
-- Modeled an automated data pipeline which aggregates data from various sources to AWS Redshift and then created data visualization to understand trend, usage pattern, etc.
+- Modeled an automated data pipeline which aggregates data from various sources to AWS Redshift and then created data visualization to understand the trend, usage pattern, etc.
 - Wrote services and APIs on AWS EC2 using Django REST Framework, Flask, NodeJS, MySQL, and Elasticsearch, automated infrastructure management using Ansible, built CI/CD pipelines using Jenkins.
-- Owning team's technical backlog and partner with the Product Manager on planning activities.
-- Lead and guide engineering teams to design scalable systems and cooperate with Product Manager to plan and schedule.
+- Lead and guide engineering teams to design scalable systems and cooperate with the Product Manager to plan and schedule.
 - Managing 4 software engineers as an engineering manager and assisting them to grow in the organization.
 - Line manage a group of talented software engineers, guide them to perform on their highest potential and achieve their career goal by providing regular feedback and conducting one on ones.